janWICKEDpro/tik_tok_ui_clone/README.md

-A clone of tik tok's UI
+A clone of tik tok's UI.